 Street.
 After his return from China he was resident of Pittsburgh, Pennsylvania and working as a bartender.
-He later lived in Ansonia, Connecticut, was a notary public.
+He was later a notary public in Ansonia, Connecticut.
 He also was the

 proprietor of the Quality Market in Ansonia and doubled as a steamship ticket agent.